 30 Growth Mindset Phrases to Encourage Children

 Home » Learning Habits » 30 Growth Mindset Phrases to Encourage Children

 You know that your muscles grow and develop the more you challenge them–well, your brain goes through the same process.
-When you’re struggling to lift a weight, you’re setting your body up to build muscle.
+When you struggle to lift a weight, you’re setting your body up to build muscle.
 And when you’re struggling to grasp a concept or master a skill, you’re setting up your brain’s capability to adapt and grow in response to your efforts.

 When this is taught to children, they can start to think of themselves as lifelong learners at a young age and not put a limit on their vision of success.
-So in this article, we are going to talk about some growth mindset phrases you can tell children to help encourage them to adopt this mindset.
-But first, let’s look at why it’s important to help children develop a growth mindset.
+So in this article, we will talk about some growth mindset phrases you can tell children to help encourage them to adopt this mindset.
+But first, let’s look at why it’s vital to help children develop a growth mindset.

 Why Is it Important to Help Children Develop a Growth Mindset?

-We can all choose to look at the world in one of two ways: a way that makes us feel happy and capable…or a way that makes us feel defeated and powerless.
+We can all choose to look at the world in one of two ways: a way that makes us feel happy and capable or makes us feel defeated and powerless.
 One of the greatest things you can instill in a child that will contribute to their happiness and success down the road is a growth mindset.
-With a growth mindset, children are confident in their ability to learn and engage with the unknown.
+With a growth mindset, children are confident in learning and engaging with the unknown.

-Those who have a growth mindset know that with hard work, they can improve at anything they do.
-Unlike a fixed mindset, a growth mindset encourages children to view failures as opportunities to learn.
-When a child is raised with a growth mindset, they’re invited to thrive on challenge and to continue to stretch their abilities beyond where they stand today, which cultivates a love for learning.
+Those with a growth mindset know that with hard work, they can improve at anything.
+Unlike a fixed mindset, a growth mindset encourages children to view failures as learning opportunities.
+When a child is raised with a growth mindset, they’re invited to thrive on challenges and to continue to stretch their abilities beyond where they stand today, which cultivates a love for learning.

-The concept of the growth mindset was developed by Carol Dweck, a Stanford University psychology professor.
-She posits that students who have a growth mindset–that is, students who believe that their intelligence is fluid–tend to be more successful in school than those who believe their intelligence is set at birth.
-By focusing on the process of learning and creating a growth mindset environment for our kids, we can help them develop and reach their potential.
+Carol Dweck, a Stanford University psychology professor, developed the growth mindset concept.
+She posits that students who have a growth mindset—that is, students who believe that their intelligence is fluid—tend to be more successful in school than those who believe their intelligence is set at birth.
+By focusing on learning and creating a growth mindset environment for our kids, we can help them develop and reach their potential.

-Because the language that we use while talking to our kids has a profound impact on their attitude and mindset, let’s take a look at some growth mindset phrases you can use to encourage your children or students.
+Because the language we use while talking to our kids has a profound impact on their attitude and mindset, let’s examine some growth mindset phrases you can use to encourage your children or students.

+30 Growth Mindset Phrases to Encourage Children